 Can You Get To Devil’s Pool Victoria Falls Independently On Your Own

 No, there’s no way to get to Devil’s Pool independently.
 You must visit Devil’s Pool as part of the Livingstone Island tour, which you obviously must pay for.
-In the earlier days of Devil’s Pool, it was less regulated, and you could find unofficial “tour guides” that would take you out there for a fraction of the price that is charged today.
+In the earlier days of Devil’s Pool, it was less regulated, and you could find unofficial “tour guides” that would take you out there for a fraction of the high price that is charged today.

 Those days are over.
 Today, the only way to go to Devil’s Pool is to fork over the cash for the official Livingstone Island tour, ran by Tongabezi, departing from the Royal Livingstone Hotel.